 During the 1960s, Northern moved to its present campus in Lombard.
 While staying true to its tradition, Northern continued to develop new programs and perspectives for ministry.
 Under Dr. Ian Chapman, Northern's seventh president, the seminary renovated its campus, built the Lindner Conference Center, added new academic programs, dramatically increased its endowment, and positioned itself as a leader among evangelical schools in North America and around the world.
 The year 2001 was one of transition as Dr. Chapman retired as president and became the seminary's chancellor and Dr. Charles Moore was elected president.
 He served until 2006 at which time John Kirn became the interim president.
-In 2008 Dr. Alistair Brown was selected as president and ently is also serving as the Chief Academic Officer.
+In 2008 Dr. Alistair Brown was selected as president.